10 Great Mobile App Launch Screen Examples in 2024

 The overwhelming majority of launch screens - well, the good ones anyway - use the following formula:

-- Background — Whilst there is no set rule for the background, the best ones are bold and distinct.
-Usually, the colour chosen is bright to make it stand out, although it’s perfectly acceptable to pick a colour around your brand’s colour scheme.
+- Background -- Whilst there is no set rule for the background, the best ones are bold and distinct.
+Usually, the colour chosen is bright to make it stand out, although it's perfectly acceptable to pick a color around your brand's color scheme.
 While simplicity is often chosen, in some cases, using an intriguing texture is a great way to create a distinct feel to your app, and relevant images also prepare the user for the in-app experience.

-- Logo — The logo is clear and positioned prominently in the centre of the screen.
+- Logo -- The logo is clear and positioned prominently in the center of the screen.
 Most choose a colour in sharp contrast to the background, to make it jump out.

-- Slogan — Many smaller, less well-recognised apps will also include a short slogan on their launch screen.
+- Slogan -- Many smaller, less well-recognized apps will also include a short slogan on their launch screen.
 This tells the user what your app does which will prepare them for the experience they have in store.